 It sounds to me you are having the same problem causing your grand am to run rough.
 When I replaced my coil housing I also replaced my boots the dealer called it a boot kit.
 These parts are rubber and exposed to tremendous heat that can make them brittle and weak.

 Sorry I don’t remember the prices, because this all happened 4 years ago.
 However, I will never forget the battle ship.
 Note: Your newer quad 4 2.4L may have a slightly different set up?
-You may want to take a look at all-data for Technical bulletins and diagnostic steps for other Quad 4 problems, there are plenty.
+You may want to take a look at a professional auto repair manual.
+Pontiac provides diagnostic steps for other Quad 4 problems.

-Mitchell and all Data both have factory technical updates for mechanics and offer a Free Demo of the online service manuals system.
-Once you find the Demo it will walk you through how to find the tech tips and bulletins sections for specific automobiles.
+Auto-Facts.org Youfixcars.com now offers factory technical manuals for mechanics and do it yourself people.
+Watch the free demo of the online service manuals system.
+Once you find the demo it walks you through how to find the tech tips and bulletins sections for specific automobiles.

 I have more articles in the DIY section that is meant for at home mechanics or motorists that would like to learn more about cars.
 This next link takes you from Quad 4 problems to Diy auto repair articles.